 - Unfair taxing of Neighbor Islanders can be phased out.

-- Burial remains will be preserved.
+- As yet undiscovered burial remains (iwi kupuna) will be preserved.

 So let’s take time out to discuss and plan!

 John Pritchett 2019